Transitional Navajo Weaving : Historic : PC 260

 Optical Art Crystal Transitional blanket.
 Woven with Merino wool using aniline red dye.
 Woven more like a blanket instead of a rug, this optical textile is a transitional weaving.
 Between 1895 and 1905, Navajos made the switch from weaving primarily blankets to rugs.

 This weaving was part of an Exhibition showing at the Tucson Desert Art Museum January 4 2017 to April 30 2017.
-Please look at the Dazzled Eye catalog on page 26 to find this weaving.

 |Size||47″ x 71″ (1.19M x 1.80M)|